gaverhae/blog/blog/content/md/posts/2021-10-31-better-bash-functions.md

 you're also guaranteed that you will (at least try to) delete that file even if the program exits with an error, or gets killed.

-Why am I mentioning this in the context fo functions?
+Why am I mentioning this in the context of functions?
 Well, because it simply doesn't work for them: returning from a function does not trigger the `EXIT` signal.
-So if you want to write composable functions in Bash that have some clean-up side-effect you want to encapsulate, you have two options:
+So if you want to write composable functions in Bash that have some side-effect-y clean-up you want to encapsulate, you have two options:

 - Give up on clean-up if you crash.
 That's the easy way out, but in many cases it's decidedly _not great_.
 You shouldn't have to make your software more